hakonhk/YouTube-To-Spotify-Playlist/README.md

 - **Analyze Audio**: Splits the audio into segments and uses Shazam to identify tracks.
 - **Generate Playlist**: Creates a Spotify playlist with the identified tracks.

-## Practical Limitations: These categories are often mis-recognized / creates hallucinations
+## Practical Limitations: These categories are often mis-recognized / create hallucinations
 - **Live Performance**
 - **Heavily mixed/altered songs:** DJs often use filters, FX, Pitch Modulation, Tempo stretch, transitions, etc.
 - **Quickly changing tracks:** DJs often quickly swap between different tracks (ex. on the drop)
 - **Unreleased music** (random similar song will often be added)
-- **Other hallucinations:** Shazam ain't perfect and it will get some songs wrong.
-Limitations here will be like the limitations of Shazam. *if Shazam can't find it, this can't either.*
+- **Other hallucinations:** Shazam isn't perfect and it will get some songs wrong.
+Limitations here will be like the limitations of Shazam. *If Shazam can't find it, this can't either.*

 ## Technical Limitations
 - **Very unoptimized in this state**